ciph-io/ciph-core/doc/ecosystem.md

 Consequently it must be assumed that all functionality that uses container ids is subject to failure and cannot be relied upon.

+### Container Private Id

+The `private id` for a container is a hash of the container block ids and key:

+    block 0 id|block 1 id|key

+### Container Public Id

+The `public id` for a container is a hast of the container block ids:

+    block 0 id|block 1 id

 ### Container Registration